refuge/refuge.io/blog/_posts/2013-11-10-repository-reorganisation-and-other-news.md

 Enjoy!

--- Benoit Chesneau and the refuge team.
+-- Benoit Chesneau and the Refuge team.